 Many people who believe boys shouldn’t wear dresses also subscribe to other traditional and harmful male gender roles, like “boys shouldn’t cry” or “boys shouldn’t play with dolls,” also known as toxic masculinity.
 There are many ways that toxic masculinity is dangerous for men, women and society at large, and an article on Focus for Health explains it perfectly.

-The article states, “Emotionally and mentally, being the primary and/or sole breadwinner does not benefit men, but the ideology that men must be the provider as opposed to a provider persists for a multitude of reasons, whether it be power and control, fear of the unknown, or some other reason.
+The article states, “Emotionally and mentally, being the primary and/or sole breadwinner does not benefit men, but the ideology that men must be the provider persists for a multitude of reasons, whether it be power and control, fear of the unknown, or some other reason.
 There are several other instances of toxic masculinity negatively affecting male suicide rates, sexual assault rates, STD rates, and their ability to discuss health problems with health care providers.”

 Forbidding boys and men to tap into their nurturing side has negative effects across the board, including feeling inadequate to care for their babies once men become fathers and resulting in women having to shoulder a large portion of the child rearing (in addition to many mothers working outside the home full-time now).
 For my son’s wellbeing and the health of his future relationships with his partner and potential children, I’m leaving behind any practices that emerge from toxic masculinity and encouraging him to develop his emotions and his desire and ability to nurture.